Sandroman09/Godot-Android-Battery-Temperature-Plugin/README.md

 5) If you are exporting the project to android remember to enable gradle build otherwise the plugin won't work.
    ![Image of the correct build gradle settings while exporting the project to the Android platform](Screenshots/Screenshot_step_5.png)

+There is also a demo project avaiable if you want to test the plugin, you can find it in the "Godot Android battery temperature plugin demo project" folder.